Best practice organizing your DAW project for better and faster workflow

 You can use "Pool Folder" to render the audio directly to the correct folder i Media Pool.

-Proper naming of render in place- and Mix Down files are an important part og best practice organization.
+Proper naming of render in place- and Mix Down files are an important part of an organized workflow.

 Using the Naming Scheme Window to generate generic names is a good idea.